vjkapur/vj4anc-site/_pages/ancs.md

 {: .notice}

 ## Can you be more specific?
 Sure, let's split the work into three buckets: casework, bureaucracy, and outreach.
 The logistics of how a Commission approaches work and what is delegated to individual Commissioners depends on the by-laws of a Commission.
-Individual Commissioners have more leeway in how they approach the job, but few (if any) formal authorities outside of the full Commission.
+Individual Commissioners have more leeway in how they approach the job, but few (if any) formal authorities outside of what's delegated by the full Commission.
 Official actions of a Commission must occur in publicly announced and accessible meetings.
 Informational/preparatory matters can be handled in various other ways, including meetings at the SMD-level or with topic-specific committees created by the Commission.

 ### The "casework"
 There are several types of cases where agencies and governing bodies will expect or seek a Commission's input, such as: